 Depending on the nature of the emergency a variety of communication tools may be used.
-It will be the responsibility of the Campus President, Dean of Education or a designee to maintain communication with all individuals on campus including staff, faculty, students and visitors, as well as with individuals associated with local agencies and Education Affiliates Corporate Staff.
+It will be the responsibility of the Campus President, Dean of Education, or designee(s) to maintain communication with all individuals on campus including staff, faculty and students, as well as with individuals associated with local agencies and Education Affiliates Corporate Staff.

-Below are the methods of communication that can be employed depending upon the nature of the emergency:
+Below are the methods of communication that can be activated depending upon the nature of the emergency: